Images of Georgia ballots quietly become public

 The release will highlight a quiet shift in the level of secrecy around the ballots that drive elections – but not necessarily in a bad way.

 Ballot secrecy is enshrined in the Georgia constitution.
-But now, there’s a decent chance the ballot you cast can be seen in images released by Georgia counties.
+But now, there’s a decent chance the ballot voters cast can be seen in images released by Georgia counties.

 Activists released some of those images to 11Alive News, obtained under the Georgia Open Records Act.
 Some ballots from Bartow County show voters who split their tickets between presidential and downballot races, while others voted straight party-line.
 A few skipped the downballot races altogether.

-Roberts says ballot secrecy and ballot transparency are actually parallel goals that both advance the cause of democracy.
+Roberts said ballot secrecy and ballot transparency are actually parallel goals that both advance the cause of democracy.

+SB 202, the election bill passed by Republicans in March, has language in it that could open that door a bit in a trial program.

-The advantage, says Roberts, is that anybody who wants to conduct a recount could do it themselves.
+The advantage, said Roberts, is that anybody who wants to conduct a recount could do it themselves.

 "Just think about the confidence that the public could have if they could just count those images themselves," Roberts said.